Burt Reynolds - Associate Professor

-Dr. Burt Reynolds is an assistant professor of organizational leadership at SNHU and serves as the Business Administration department chair.
+Dr. Burt Reynolds is an assistant professor of organizational leadership at SNHU.
 Reynolds is responsible for curriculum design and delivery, both in continuing education and distance education programs.
 His courses include strategic management, organizational behavior, creative decision-making and executive leadership.

 Reynolds received a Bachelor of Science degree from Golden Gate University, a Master of Business Administration degree with a concentration in Organization Development from Golden Gate and a doctorate degree in Human Resource Education at Boston University School of Education.